i3thuan5/multiple-databases-backup/README.md

 ### Retention Policy

 There are 3 variables available for users to setup their retention policy.
-Backup files that are older than a specified period will be deleted, while a daily/monthly backup, which is the earliest backup file of the day/month, will be kept for a specified period.
+Backup files that are older than a specified period will be deleted, while the earliest backup file of the day/month will be kept for a specified period.

 - `MAX_PERIOD_IN_HOURS_TO_KEEP_EVERY_BACKUPS`: The time period in **hours** to keep all the recent backups.
 Backup files that are older than this period will be deleted, except for the daily and monthly backups that are to be kept.
 The value should be any positive integer.
 The default value is `72` hours.
 - `MAX_PERIOD_IN_DAYS_TO_KEEP_DAILY_BACKUPS`: The time period in **days** to keep all the daily backups.
 Set the value to any positive integer to keep daily backups, or set it to `0` to disable this behavior.
 The default value is `90` days.